jjYBdx4IL/ajax-solnotes/README.md

     * or simply `npm run dev`
   * For prod:
     * `npm run minify` minifies css and js using [Uglify-JS](https://github.com/mishoo/UglifyJS) and [uglifycss](https://www.npmjs.com/package/uglifycss).
+    * `npm run build` will do the above, and convert and put the favicon into `build/`.
+It will also clean and recreate the build directory.
     * `npm run prod`
     * That will enable the `--prod` flag, which in turn will redirect css and js loading to the `build/` dir where the minified css and js files get written to.
   * Use the `--help` option to display a current list of available arguments.
   * If all went right, the frontend should be accessible at http://localhost:3000 now.
+  * Use the `--reporoot` option to specify a custom notes repository directory.
+By default, `repo/` at the server.js location will be used.
 * [Solr 8](https://solr.apache.org/downloads.html):
+  * The `--managesolr` serer.js flag performs all of the following for you.
+It will make the server manage its own Solr instance in `solr/`.
   * Remove `X-Content-Type-Options` section from jetty.xml (but be aware of the consequences depending on your use case)
   * `solr[.cmd] start`
   * `solr[.cmd] create_core -c notes`